shtrausslearning/Anomaly-Detection-w-SQL/1_analysing a server log.md

 (4 rows)
 ```

+Conclusions:
 - Looking at the `z-scores`:
    - **status code 400** received a very high **z-score of 6**
-- In the past minute, we returned a 400 status code 24 times, which is significantly higher than the average of 0.73 in the past hour
+- In the past minute:
+   - we returned a 400 status code 24 times (significantly higher than the average of 0.73) in the past hour
 - Looking at the **raw data**:

 ```sql